Probing Cosmic Magnetism with Rotation Measure-Squared-Galaxy Cross-Correlations: Measurement Forecasts

 \subsection{$\langle \mathrm{RM^2 \times g} \rangle$ Forecast Results}

 We can now forecast the expected error bars on $w_{\mathrm{RM^2,g}}(r_\perp;z)$.
+The forecasts presented here should be interpreted as baseline sensitivity estimates under the Gaussian covariance approximation (see Appendix~\ref{app:b} for details).
+Additional contributions to the covariance, such as trispectrum terms, could increase the variance.
+We also work in the noise-dominated limit, neglecting sample variance contributions to the $\mathrm{RM}^2$ fields (which Appendix~\ref{app:b} argues is well-justified), and in the galaxy overdensity field, as also discussed in Appendix~\ref{app:b}.
+The Gaussian calculation still provides a useful best-case estimate of the noise floor and indicates that the measurement may be feasible by combining current/upcoming RM and galaxy surveys.
+A full treatment of the non-Gaussian covariance is left for possible future work.

 We consider the case of correlations with narrow foreground galaxy redshift distributions, in which the signal follows the results of the previous section.
-We then neglect sample variance contributions to the error budget for both the RM and galaxy distribution signals.
-That is, we assume that both signals are {\em noise dominated}.
-Under these approximations, Appendix~\ref{app:b} shows that the the statistical error in each radial bin is given by:
+In the Gaussian, and noise-dominated approximation, Appendix~\ref{app:b} shows that the statistical error in each radial bin is given by:

 where $N_{\mathrm{RM}}$ is the number of RM sources in the bin, and $N_{\mathrm{galaxy}}$ is the number of galaxies used in the stacking analysis.
 Note that $N_{\mathrm{RM}}$ depends on the area of the radial bin.
 We further assume that the error bars in the different radial bins are uncorrelated, which should be a good approximation in the noise-dominated limit.